FlowFuse/flowfuse/docs/cloud/billing.md

 ## Removing Projects

-If you delete a project but still have other projects on their account you will receive a pro-rated credit for the number of seconds remaining in the billing cycle, which is used against a future invoice.
+When a project is deleted you will receive a pro-rated credit for the number of seconds remaining in the billing cycle, which is used against a future invoice.

 ## Suspended Projects